jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

 The first two properties above will resolve their arbitraries solely through providers specified in `AmericanAddresses`, whereas the last one also uses the default (global) context.
-Since `AmericanAddresses` does not configure any arbitrary provider for `String` parameters, property method `globalDomainNotPresent` will fail with a `CannotFindArbitraryException`.
+Since `AmericanAddresses` does not configure any arbitrary provider for `String` parameters, the second property will fail with `CannotFindArbitraryException`.